Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LnZWyYccFEQ.md

 # [September 27th, 2022 Livestream](../2022-09-27.md)
 ## Q&A: Are you going to use Unreal Engine 5 for better performance?
 https://www.youtube.com/watch?v=LnZWyYccFEQ
-This question was possibly duplicated with a more recent answer: [November 22nd, 2022 Livestream Q&A: Unreal Engine 5?](./yt-o0l9wrKLm_M.md) [https://www.youtube.com/watch?v=o0l9wrKLm_M](https://www.youtube.com/watch?v=o0l9wrKLm_M)
+This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: Any news if Unreal Engine 5 will be implemented?](./yt-slNoZARj_0I.md) [https://www.youtube.com/watch?v=slNoZARj_0I](https://www.youtube.com/watch?v=slNoZARj_0I)

 ### Topics